naderghanbari/cl-scala/docs/index.md

 Welcome to Simple CL.
 A weakly eager pure IKS Combinatory Logic interpreter.
 Type in expressions for evaluation.
 I, K, and S are predefined.
-Try :q to quit and :r to refresh all variables.
+Try :q or <Ctrl-D> to quit and :r to refresh all variables.

 CL > I
 I